 What improvements can be made to security arrangements?

 As the HMIC assessment of Operation Blunt 2 found, there is little to no evidence that stop and search operates as a deterrent against violent crime.
-However, this is substantial evidence to suggest that stop and search aggravates members of the public, heightening the likelihood of conflict. https://www.gov.uk/government/publications/do-initiatives-involving-substantial-increases-in-stop-and-search-reduce-crime-assessing-the-impact-of-operation-blunt-2
+However, there is substantial evidence to suggest that stop and search aggravates members of the public, heightening the likelihood of conflict.

 The best role of the police is to take a hands-off approach, working with local community organisations so that they can take the lead in monitoring crowds and assessing potential disturbances.